Janko-360/Final-project-intelligent-camera-surveillance/README.md

 # Final-project-intelligent-camera-surveillance
 Final project for my BSc Computer Science.
 A intelligent camera surveillance system.

-Disclaimer: NO AI of any kind was used during any stage of this project.
+**Disclaimer**: NO AI of any kind was used during any stage of this project.
 This is all my work and adapted material is referenced where relevant.

 ## Goal, aims and project brief